Learn how to introduce a time tracking app to your team effectively. Build trust, improve workflows, and boost productivity.

 Let’s not pretend people won’t feel weird about time tracking at first.
 The idea can trigger a sense of being monitored.
 That’s why it’s important to talk openly about what the tool is really for — and what it’s not.

-It helps us spot when projects are slipping before they become problems
+Spot when projects are slipping before they become problems

-It shows who’s overwhelmed, so we can adjust workloads
+Oversee who’s overwhelmed, so we can adjust workloads

-It gives you more control over your day
+Have more control over your day.

-It’s not for watching lunch breaks or micromanaging
+Watching us in our lunch breaks or micromanaging

-It’s not a tool to punish or embarrass anyone
+Used to punish or embarrass anyone

 It’s not meant to compare or rank team members